Fire is a serious risk to the environment. You should always try to reduce the risk of fire and the damage that fire and firefighting could cause.

 - prevent firewater from escaping eg by temporarily blocking drains or using a containment barrier or firewater containment facilities on your site

-- check if you need a major accident prevention policy for storing large quantities of dangerous substances - see our guide on control of major accident hazards (COMAH)
+- check if you need a major accident prevention policy for storing large quantities of dangerous substances - see control of major accident hazards (COMAH)

 Deal with polluting foams safely

 Perfluorooctane sulfonate (PFOS) is a chemical used in aqueous film forming foam (AFFF) which is highly polluting if it escapes into the environment.
 AFFF foams were used to fight fires involving flammable liquids like fuel (Class B fires).